You Can Still Get Free At-Home COVID Tests. Here’s How

 Before you get more free at-home COVID-19 tests, it’s worth asking if you should have a stockpile in your medicine cabinet.
 And the answer?
 It depends.

 Averaging anywhere from $8 to $10 per test, at-home COVID tests aren’t cheap.
-But the CDC and HHS recommend keeping several on hand.
+But the Centers for Disease Control and Prevention and HHS recommend keeping several on hand.
 If you’re exposed, you’ll have a quick and easy way to determine if you or others in your family need to isolate.
 Because you can test negative for some time before you test positive, it’s recommended to test at least twice within 48 hours.

 However, stockpiling dozens of free tests can backfire.
 Rapid antigen tests will expire — even with the FDA-approved extensions.
 A good rule of thumb is to have enough at-home COVID-19 tests that you could test every member of your household at least twice.